-2. In mixing bowl, combine flour, cornstarch, baking powder, baking soda and salt, whisking to blend.
+COMBINE flour, cornstarch, baking powder, baking soda and salt, in a mixing bowl, whisking to blend.
 Stir in cheese, spinach and tomatoes.

-3. In small bowl, whisk together yogurt, egg and oil until well combined.
+WHISK together yogurt, egg and oil in a small bowl until well combined.
 Stir into flour mixture until no dry ingredients remain.

 *If your sundried tomatoes seem leathery, cover them with boiling water and let stand for a few minutes until softened, then drain and chop.
 If substituting oil-packed sundried tomatoes, blot excess oil with paper towels.